Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/ETL-Guide.md

 ??? example "Get inputs"

-	We recommend that you download the test dataset from [CO-CONNECT/demo-dataset](https://github.com/CO-CONNECT/demo-dataset), otherwise a smaller test dataset can be foud in the following location: `$(coconnect info data_folder)/test/`
+	We recommend that you download the test dataset from [CO-CONNECT/demo-dataset](https://github.com/CO-CONNECT/demo-dataset), otherwise a smaller test dataset can be foud in the following location: `$(carrot info data_folder)/test/`

 	!!! note
 		You will have to have `git` installed for this to work.
 You can do this while being `sudo` user, for example on CentOS: